Credit Suisse's Thiam, Rohner blast reports of Khan incident as sensational

-ZURICH (Reuters) - Credit Suisse (CSGN.S) Chief Executive Tidjane Thiam and Chairman Urs Rohner said on Monday a detailed inquiry is under way into an incident involving ex-employee Iqbal Khan and blasted media reports as having “sensationalized both facts and events”.
+ZURICH, Sept 23 (Reuters) - Credit Suisse Chief Executive Tidjane Thiam and Chairman Urs Rohner said on Monday a detailed inquiry is under way into an incident involving ex-employee Iqbal Khan and blasted media reports as having “sensationalised both facts and events”.

 “Please rest assured that a detailed inquiry has been launched by the Board of Directors into these events and we are confident that the truth will emerge,” the two leaders wrote, according to an internal memo seen by Reuters.

-Zurich prosecutors have opened a criminal investigation into the incident last week in which private detectives allegedly shadowed Khan, newly named as UBS’s (UBSG.S) wealth management co-head, and his wife.
+Zurich prosecutors have opened a criminal investigation into the incident last week in which private detectives allegedly shadowed Khan, newly named as UBS’s wealth management co-head, and his wife.
+(Reporting by Oliver Hirt and John Miller; Editing by Michael Shields)